 Yes.
 TrowelApp imports BC3 files in FIEBDC-3 format, which is the current standard in the sector in Spain.

-Importing means receiving an estimate in BC3 format from another program and loading it into TrowelApp.
+Importing means receiving a budget in BC3 format from another program and loading it into TrowelApp.
 Exporting means generating a BC3 file from TrowelApp to send it to another program or to the administration.
 TrowelApp lets you do both.

 Conclusion

 The BC3 file is the standard that makes it possible for the construction industry in Spain to share information accurately and efficiently.
-Without it, every estimate would have to be re-entered manually into each program, with the cost in time and the risk of error that this involves.
+Without it, every budget would have to be re-entered manually in each program, with the time cost and risk of error that involves.

-Mastering the use of BC3 is a practical advantage in day-to-day work: it speeds up the preparation of offers, makes it easier to take part in public tenders and lets the estimate become the engine of the project's financial control.
+Mastering the use of BC3 is a practical advantage day to day: it speeds up the preparation of offers, makes it easier to take part in public tenders and lets the budget become the engine behind the financial control of the project.
+Request a free demo of Trowel and manage your BC3 budgets from day one.